 The pottery incense-burner, intended for frankincense and other aromatic resins, that the Bents brought back from the Wadi Hadramaut in 1893/4.
-It remained in Mabel’s possession until 1926, when it was donated to the British Museum (As1926,0410.37-41).
+It remained in Mabel’s possession until 1926, when it was donated to the British Museum with four others (As1926,0410.37-41).
 Although the item shown is not currently on display, there is a chance you can see one in the BM, a wooden example (41).

 For famous travellers, the Bents preferred to be homebirds come Christmas time, swapping solar topees for deerstalkers, and quitting their London townhouse at 13 Great Cumberland Place for their country place at Sutton Hall, Macclesfield, or Ireland (Mabel’s family home at Newtonbarry, Co.
 Wexford).
 Of their nearly 20 years of explorations (in the 1880s and ’90s), they were only out of the country on 25 December, or so the archives indicate, for 1882 (Chios – for Orthodox Christmas), 1883 (Naxos), 1891 (steaming home from Cape Town), 1893 (Wadi Hadramaut), 1894 (Dhofar), 1895 (Suez), and 1896 (the island of Sokotra).